espressif/developer-portal/content/workshops/flowcode/01-planning/index.md

 We also need to plan our menu and functionality.
 Once we have the main screen done this easily falls out of the design and we get the following screens:

+When the user presses the bezel from the home screen they can enter a combination.
+This graphic defines the elements on that screen.

 {{< figure
     default=true
     src="../assets/combo.webp"